An overall map of Ward 6, with boundaries and neighbourhoods.

 Ward 6 Councillor Scott McKeen was familiar with the ins and outs of City Hall before his election to City Council in 2013.

 Upon leaving the newspaper in 2010, Scott launched a last-minute bid in the civic election, finishing second.
-He then started and operated a successful communications business, serving local, provincial and federal clients.
+He then started and operated a successful communications business, serving local, provincial and national clients.

 He also became actively involved in the community, as a volunteer director of the Downtown Edmonton Community League, the Edmonton Mennonite Centre for Newcomers, the Downtown Vibrancy Task Force and the Lieutenant Governor's Circle on Mental Health and Addiction.

 As a Councillor, Scott champions the City Council Initiative, Mental Health and Urban Isolation, as well as a campaign to uplift live music in Edmonton.
-He's also involved with other Council Initiatives related to the economy, winter culture and urban Indigenous people.
+He's also involved with other Council Initiatives related to heritage, housing, public safety and urban Indigenous people.

-Scott has three grown children – Jennifer, Molly and Matthew – who all live in Edmonton.
-He lives in Ward 6 in the community of Oliver.
-He rides a yellow Vespa scooter, is a lifelong student guitarist and on two occasions played with the Urban Coyotes in the Heart of the City music festival.
+Scott has three grown children – Jennifer, Molly and Matthew.
+He lives in Ward 6 in the community of Oliver and rides a yellow Vespa scooter.
+He is a lifelong student guitarist and on two occasions played with the Urban Coyotes in the Heart of the City music festival.